amateurtools/Plucks/README.md

 BUGFIX 10.06.2025:

     State not being properly recalled in saved projects.
-Fixed for Windows and Linux.
-OSX to be fixed TODAY.
+Fixed for All Platforms.

 ToDo: